Ferdilii/motorized_macro_rail_int_fix/README.md

 If you want to use a CNC, chemical etch, or order a manufactured board, you can find the needed files in the [`motor_rail_kicad/`]() directory.

+## Code Build

+Here you have the "easy" option of uploading a precompiled `.uf2` file to your pico or the "flexible" option of building the binary yourself.
+Both options are free.

+### Precompiled

+There are many guides for how to do this, just a Google search away.
+Here is my version.

+* While holding down the 'BOOTSEL` button, plug in the Pico via USB
+* It should mount as a USB drive
+* Copy the `.uf2` file to the USB drive
+* Unplug and replug the PICO

+There are easier ways you can explore as well:

+* There is a `picotool` program which allows you to load the `.uf2` in a more traditional way.
+I prefer it.
+* Pin 30 on the PICO is called "RUN".
+If you ground it, it will reset the PICO.
+If you ground it while holding "BOOTSEL", it's the same effect as unplugging and replugging but ergonomically easier and with less USB port wear-and-tear.
+I put a switch between `RUN` and ground whenever I choose the PICO for this reason.

+### Build yourself

+To start, you'll need a working development environment.
+I'll point you to the [official docs](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) if you are not there yet.

+Once your blinking light project is working, your should be close to done.

+* First, go into the `src/` directory.
+* In Linux, type `./bootstrap.sh`.
+In Windows, you'll need to follow the steps listed in `./bootstrap.sh` which are identical to the official docs.
+* `cd build`
+* `make`

+At this point, you'll hopefully have your own `.uf2` file that you can load on the your Pico.

 ## Macro Rail Interface